Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

 Keep the iframe width and height set at 100% (width:100% and height:100%).
 This will follow the width of the Container area and will therefore also act responsive.

 To test the setting, change the width of the wrapper class to 30%.
 Your widget will now be displayed as follows.

 With this display size you will see that the Sharing buttons (Facebook, Twitter and Pinterest) won’t display properly on the thumbnail.
 We found that the size set to 35% is about the minimum we could go.
 The buttons do however still display in the Lightbox (for PRO widget users).

 Adding your widget by using the Text Object

-NB When entering your snippet in a Text Object make sure Enable HTML Code is selected.
-This must be selected during your HTML code entry and also when saving your code.
+NB!!!
+When entering your snippet in a Text Object make sure the Enable HTML Code option is selected.
+This must be selected during your HTML code entry as well as when saving your code.